awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/3_prio_resource_opt.md

 #### 3. Now let’s flag EC2 instances that belong to old generations (C4, M3, etc).

-Since you are investing engineer time on right sizing let's make sure you are also leveraging the newest technology available.
-Newer EC2 generations have a superior performance increasing the changes of success for the right sizing exercise, they also generally cost less than previous generations providing a higher cost vs benefit.
+Since you are investing engineer time on rightsizing let's make sure you are also leveraging the newest technology available.
+Newer EC2 generations have a superior performance increasing the changes of success for the rightsizing exercise, they also generally cost less than previous generations providing a higher cost vs benefit.

 ![Images/ResourceOpt11.png](/Cost/100_AWS_Resource_Optimization/Images/ResourceOpt11.png?classes=lab_picture_small)